 This is another great ukulele book option.
 This one comes with access to download audio files to go with the book.

-But, what I like about this kids ukulele book is that they teach kids how to play Aloha ‘Oe (Hawaii’s state song.)
+But, what I like about this kids ukulele book is that they teach kids how to play Aloha ‘Oe (one of the most famous Hawaiian songs.)
+Find the best prices here.

 Buy Alfred’s Kid’s Ukulele Course Complete on Amazon